 “My lady!”
 Hal’s voice was falsely hearty, and he startled Rani by seeming to appear from nowhere.
 Even one who did not know him as well as she did would have understood that he was forcing the smile onto his face, pounding bluff good nature into his tone.
 He waved jeweled fingers toward the dais and the excited clutch of merchants who fought to outbid themselves on a particularly fine lot of undyed silk.
 “We were honored by your prayer before the auction.”

 “Anything that I can do in the service of the Thousand Gods, Your Majesty.”
 Berylina sank into a curtsey, making a holy sign across her chest.
 “May Lor look upon this day with endless mercy, my lord.”

 Hal automatically reached out to raise up the princess, and then he looked about him, clearly wanting to hand her off to another.
-He avoided Rani’s gaze as he maneuvered the girl, avoided the demand she had yet to voice.
+He avoided Rani’s gaze as he maneuvered the girl, avoiding the demand Rani had yet to voice.

-Agreeing to travel to Brianta ….
-Rani had done no such thing.
+Agreeing to travel to Brianta… Rani had done no such thing.
 In fact, she could not travel now—she was sworn to make a dozen screens for the players.
-She had obligations, to her players troop, to Tovin, to herself.
+She had obligations to her players troupe, to Tovin, and to herself.
 Besides, there was Mair to assist, Mair and little Laranifarso.

 Hal said, “I see that Princess Berylina has managed to speak with you when I could not.”

 “My lord?”
 Rani froze her voice, and she felt Mair stiffen beside her.

 “Aye, Rani.”
 Hal’s eyes snared hers, and she read the message there—he was pleading.
 Asking her not to protest.
 Asking her to agree meekly, to concede.